Orderella/PopupDialog/README.md

 # Requirements

-As this dialog is based on UIStackViews, a minimum Version of iOS 9.0 is required.
-This dialog was written with Swift 2.2, 3.X compatability will be published on a seperate branch soon.
+Minimum requirement is iOS 8.0.
+This dialog was written with Swift 2.2, 3.X compatibility will be published on a seperate branch soon.

 <p>&nbsp;</p>

 # Changelog

+* **0.4.0** iOS 8 compatibility
 * **0.3.3** Fixes buttons being added multiple times
 * **0.3.2** Dialog repositioning when interacting with keyboard<br>Non dismissable buttons option<br>Additional completion handler when dialog is dismissed
 * **0.3.1** Fixed Carthage issues